droidian-onclite/device-page/docs/README.md

 - Mobile data needs an APN to be set up from Settings -> Mobile -> Acess Point Names.
 - Mobile data might stop working after making or recieving phone calls.
 Toggle Mobile Data from the settins off/on.
 - Dual SIM functionality is currently not implemented in Phosh so only one SIM works at the moment.
+- Brightness can only be adjusted via the applet on the appdrawer.

 ## Final notes
 - I'm not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.